*Disclaimer: this post gets personal. It gets human. It gets deep*

 Do find role models.
 People who’ve walked the exact path you want to walk, and learn from them.
 Thank heavens it’s 2018 and EVERYONE shares everything online.

 Doesn’t matter which business model you thinking of getting into.
 Affiliate, PPL, eCommerce, dropshipping, display ads, FBA… there’s people sharing the roadmap to success.
+For Affiliate success, we've already did all the heavy lifting.
+Here's the roadmap for you.

 So if you have the right mindset, and someone who to follow and teach you how to do the things you’ll need to do to achieve that income, you’re going to set yourself a mission.
 A goal without a plan is just a dream, so define your mission and create a set of goals from there.